halfik/elegant/docs/model/mapper/DbMapper.md

 * ni.elegant.mapper.updated.$recordClass   - event is fired after record update.
 * ni.elegant.mapper.deleting.$recordClass  - event is fired before record is deleted from database.
 * ni.elegant.mapper.deleted.$recordClass   - event is fired after record is deleted from database.
+* ni.elegant.mapper.touching.$recordClass  - event is fired for related record before touch
+* ni.elegant.mapper.touched.$recordClass   - event is fired for related record after touch

+Important: $recordClass isn't an alias you bind class to in IoC.
+It has to be class name like: App\Models\PatientData\Record

 ## Methods

+DbMapper gives you access to all methods od \Netinteractive\Elegant\Model\Query\Builder (it was done by overriding __call)

 * createRecord( array $data = array() ) : \Netinteractive\Elegant\Model\Record

         Create a new record and fill it with $data (dosn't save it do database).